akiya64/follow-reducer/README.md

-# Replace Your follow with a List in Twitter.
+# Replace your follow with a List in Twitter.
 Require [Twitter Ruby Gem](https://github.com/sferik/twitter)

 ## On Windows 10 Require set SSL_CERT_FILE in PATH